cosinekitty/astronomy/source/kotlin/doc/next-global-solar-eclipse.md

 After using [searchGlobalSolarEclipse](search-global-solar-eclipse.md) to find the first solar eclipse in a series, you can call this function to find the next consecutive solar eclipse.
 Pass in the peak value from the [GlobalSolarEclipseInfo](-global-solar-eclipse-info/index.md) returned by the previous call to searchGlobalSolarEclipse or nextGlobalSolarEclipse to find the next solar eclipse.

+See [globalSolarEclipsesAfter](global-solar-eclipses-after.md) for convenient iteration of consecutive eclipses.

 #### Return

 Information about the next consecutive solar eclipse.